-BIM models tend to get big and messy and therefore need some special attention before you can load their geometry into Arkio.
-These are some easy best practices and steps to keep your Revit models clean and export them to an OBJ format to be loaded in Arkio.
+BIM models tend to get big and are not optimized for VR and therefore need some special attention before you can load their geometry into Arkio.
+Here are some steps to keep your Revit models clean and export them to an OBJ format to be loaded in Arkio.

-- Prepare an optimized 3D view, for exporting, turn off (sub)categories you don't need and hide elements and worksets that are not required (you don’t need to export/clean furniture and casework if you will work on an exterior design)
+- For exporting, turn off (sub)categories you don't need and hide elements and worksets that are not required (you don’t need to export furniture and casework if you will only work on the exterior)

 - The following categories can be hidden by default: Railings, Planting, Lighting Fixtures, Plumbing Fixtures, Electrical Equipment and all Mechanical, Electrical and Piping Categories

-- Use Revit families that are simple and don't show small corner fillets, non-essential elements (screws,bolts) or many curved surfaces, these objects tend to slow down Revit and also need Mesh optimizations in programs like 3D Studio
+- Use Revit families that are simple and don't have small corner fillets, non-essential elements like 3D text, screws, and bolts or many curved surfaces, these objects tend to slow down Revit and also need Mesh optimizations in programs like 3D Studio Max

 - Avoid loading CAD, Rhino and Sketchup references in your Revit model, not only will they make your Revit slow they will also not translate well to VR

-- Avoid thin/overlapping surfaces and objects as they might result in Z-fighting in, if you like to work on scales up to 1:1000 try to use minimum thicknesses of 100mm
+- Avoid thin/overlapping surfaces and objects, as they might result in Z-fighting if you like to work on scales up to 1:1000, try to use minimum thicknesses of 100mm

 Revit to OBJ step by step